 - shredded coconut

-- Put 1 bag of chocolate chips in a microwave safe bowl and microwave on full power for a minute.
+- Place half the chocolate chips in a microwave safe bowl and microwave on full power for a minute.
 Stir, and if the chocolate is not completely melted, microwave for further short 15 second bursts until it is completely melted.

 - Spoon about 1 1/2 tablespoons of chocolate into each of 12 cupcake wrapper molds.
 Nudge the chocolate up the side of the wrapper about 1/2 – 3/4 of an inch, to form the sides of the cup.
 Refrigerate until firm.

 - Spoon about a tablespoon of almond butter into the bottom of each hardened chocolate cup.
 Spread it flat.

 - Melt the remaining bag of chocolate in the same bowl (there will be some remaining melted chocolate left in the bowl, that’s fine.)
 Working in batches, spoon enough melted chocolate onto each cup to cover the peanut butter.

 - Arrange your toppings over the surface of each cup.
 Refrigerate again until the chocolate is firm.

 These are the prettiest cups!
 Such a delicious, guilt-free treat! 🙂

 OMG, these are totally decadent and satisfying.
 I made them the day after you posted b/c I couldn’t stop thinking about them.
 And the pecan nut butter–much better than almond and peanut butter!
 Thanks for sharing such an amazing treat.